 In fact Americans love orange juice from Florida so much the growers only export about 10% of the juice to other parts of the world.
 On the other hand Brazil exports about 99% of the orange juice the produce each year.
 That isn't to say it is bad, but everyone knows that when Americans find a good thing they like to hold on to it.

-is one of the most popular oranges grown in Florida, but there are other varieties grown in the region as well.
-These include varieties such as Temple
+The Navel orange is one of the most popular oranges grown in Florida, but there are other varieties grown in the region as well.
+These include varieties such as Temple and Hamlin oranges.

 Hamlin oranges are small citrus fruits they emit a nearly colorless, but tasty juice.
 These types of oranges don't have any seed which makes them great for people who like to peel and eat them on the go.
 These types of Florida oranges can be had from October to November.